HicResearch/TREEHOOSE/doc/deployment/INSTALLATION.md

 ### Secure Data Egress web application

-Ensure you can access the Amplify app deployed in Prerequisites.
+Ensure you can access the Amplify app deployed in Step 4.

 ### Workspace backups